Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-\IEEEPARstart{I}{n} the field of remote sensing (RS), change detection (CD) has become an essential task for monitoring environmental, urban, and infrastructure changes~\cite{GlobalLC2,GlobalLC}.
-With the acceleration of urbanization and the continuous development of transportation infrastructure, CD in traffic scenes is crucial for traffic planning and facility management.
-In traffic planning, accurately identifying structural and functional changes in roads and bridges helps urban authorities to assess the current state of transportation networks, forecast future demands, and make data-driven decisions about expansions, detours, and upgrades~\cite{Introduction0},~\cite{Introduction1},~\cite{Introduction2}.
-For instance, the emergence of new overpasses, flyovers, or road expansions needs to be timely integrated into transportation maps to ensure up-to-date routing and navigation services.
-Moreover, detecting illegal road constructions or temporary blockages is also critical for enforcing urban regulations and minimizing congestion.
-From the perspective of traffic facility management, road and bridge CD enables timely identification of structural deterioration, unauthorized demolitions, or unreported construction activities.
-This semantic-level understanding is crucial for preventive maintenance, disaster response (e.g., after floods or earthquakes), and resource allocation.
-Additionally, as smart cities and autonomous transportation systems increasingly rely on accurate and up-to-date digital maps, the need for automated and fine-grained CD becomes even more pressing.
-Roads and bridges are not only physical assets but also key elements in the digital infrastructure of intelligent transportation systems.
+In the field remote sensing (RS), change detection (CD) has become an essential task for monitoring environmental, urban, and infrastructure changes~\cite{GlobalLC2} .
+With the acceleration of urbanization and the continuous development of transportation infrastructure, accurately identifying structural and functional changes in roads and bridges helps urban authorities to assess the current state of transportation networks, forecast future demands, and make data-driven decisions about expansions, detours, and upgrades.
+Moreover, road and bridge CD enables timely identification of structural deterioration, unauthorized demolitions, or unreported construction activities~\cite{Introduction2}.